 Knowledge retention degrades within minutes of completing a training program.
 Without reinforcement in the post-training “point of work”, relying upon a successful learning experience that was validated by stellar test scores is an expensive risk.
 When knowledge degrades, performers cannot consistently deliver performance outcomes with the same level of proficiency as they did during in the 5% Training slice.
 Human do that.

 Moments of Need

 This next illustration (See Figure 3) is one that changed my approach to a lot of thinking around the post-training work context.
-I have Dr. Conrad Gottfredson of Ontuitive to thank for making the case that the “other 95%” is no place for Training.
+I have Dr. Conrad Gottfredson to thank for making the case that the “other 95%” is no place for Training.
 If there was only one image to use to change the conversation, this is it.
 In fact, I have this in a sheet protector in my portfolio.
 It has supported many conversations prompting evolved thinking.

 Of these five moments of need, we consistently address the first two in the comfort of our existing paradigm.
 Learning new things and more of others are typically formal learning [Training] engagements of one blend or another.
 Training’s emphasis in the first two moments targets the learner, and the assigned task is to contribute to a state of readiness by virtue of knowledge transfer.
 It represents the first phase of the learner-to-performer continuum.
 Training contribution is good.
 It represents a start.
 It equips learners with critical job knowledge.
 That same knowledge that blows out of their brains and the way back to where they need it most – the 95% work context slice of the ecosystem.

 On one hand, moments one and two are a lot like buying a couple gallons of paint, drop cloth, rollers, and trim brushes with the intent of repainting the bedroom for your wife.
 It’s a start.
 It is visible evidence that you have the potential to paint the room.
 But…the room “ain’t painted” until the paint is on the wall.